 As one of the largest employers along the coast of Norway, the Group has local suppliers that are valuable contributors to our operations.
 We highly value the diversity in our supply chain and work continuously to develop a local presence near our operations.

 As a responsible buyer, the Group has developed a risk-based approach to supplier management to assure that our supply chains are sustainable and robust.
 We are influenced by internal and external factors ranging from biodiversity to political risks, and we therefore analyze and focus on understanding those factors.

 We have worked closely with several of our suppliers for decades.
 Lerøy sets requirements for all suppliers.
 The suppliers are informed of and familiar with our requirements.

-As a Group we are aware of our responsibility to control that our supplier follow our code of conduct, have goals and work towards lower emissions, strategy and routines for occupational health and safety management and food safety among other criteria.
+As a Group we are aware of our responsibility to control that our suppliers are familiar with legal requirements, our code of conduct, work towards lower emissions, strategy and routines for occupational health and safety management and food safety among other criteria.

-To cope with the risk of several suppliers, and to take responsibility for working with continuous improvement with all our suppliers, the Group has developed a supply chain management system.
+To be able to screen all our suppliers, evaluate high risk suppliers and to take responsibility for working with continuous improvement with our suppliers, the Group has developed a supply chain management system.

 In the system new suppliers are categorized and risk-assessed according to turnover, criticality and country of origin in order to identify those who carry the greatest risk regarding potential breaches .
 New suppliers carrying the greatest risk undergo an electronic assessment during which they have to provide a detailed explanation and description of their:

 Based the criteria the suppliers can obtain maximum 100 points.
 Based on the score the suppliers are risk categorized as Green (Low risk), Orange (medium risk) and red (high risk)

 New suppliers identified as high risk, not fulfilling the requirements are considered excluded or are required to implement corrective actions according to the Lerøy Quality Management system.